buildbot/buildbot/master/docs/manual/customization.rst

 .. note::

-    While factory workdir function is still supported, it is better to just use the fact that workdir is a :index:`renderables <renderable>` attribute of every step.
+    While the factory workdir function is still supported, it is better to just use the fact that workdir is a :index:`renderable <renderable>` attribute of a step.
-    A Renderable has access to much more contextual information, and also can return a deferred.
+    A Renderable has access to much more contextual information and can also return a deferred.
     So you could say ``build_factory.workdir = util.Interpolate("%(src:repository)s`` to achieve similar goal.

 It is sometimes helpful to have a build's workdir determined at runtime based on the parameters of the build.